 The military was unsure just how much damage each bomb would inflict so they had prepared 25 B-29 Bombers to carry out the attacks.
 As it turned out the bombs were extremely devastating and the Japanese surrendered before my plane was scheduled to make its’ run.
 The war was over.

 I was able to return home and marry Irene, my high school sweetheart.
 Shortly thereafter we purchased our first home and it was in need of some repairs.
 I am extremely handy and I surely had the skills to perform all of the work myself but with 3 jobs and a growing family I just didn’t have the time available.
 So, I hired a contractor to perform the work for me.
 The contractor took my money and then didn’t show up to do the job.

 Fortunately I had 2 good friends that were cops so I went to the police station to explain what had happened.
 That afternoon the cops were at the contractor’s door and he was brought down to the station in handcuffs.
 Long story short the guy was persuaded to do the job as agreed.
 That experience of being taken advantage of by a contractor is what led me to go into the business for myself.
 If I could help other homeowners like me from being burned by shoddy contractors then that was all of the motivation I needed.

 Imagine being able to call the police to have your contractor arrested if he burned you in this day and age.
 How great would that be!
 But times have surely changed since 1940’s small town America.

 I am proud to say that my old school approach to the way I treated my clients and the way I ran my business has carried on from generation to generation.
-Never in my wildest dreams did I think I would ever live to see the day that my small, local company would grow to be a national force to be reckon with.
+Never in my wildest dreams did I think I would ever live to see the day that my small, local company would grow to become one of the largest remodelers in the country.